Ballydehob: History

-In the 1880s amid growing agitation over land reform, the Ballydehob branch of the Irish National Land League hosted a visit by Anna Parnell, sister of Charles Stewart Parnell, to address a public meeting on the subject.
+In the 1880s, amid growing agitation over land reform, the Ballydehob branch of the Irish National Land League hosted a visit by Anna Parnell, sister of Charles Stewart Parnell, to address a public meeting on the subject.
 This was held in the field where St. Brigit's school now stands, and is commemorated by a plaque.

-In the 1960s Ballydehob saw an influx of artists, writers and craftspeople, and for a brief period a number of "hippy" communes were established in the area.
-One house was decorated with painted flowers, becoming well known as the "Flower House".
+In the 1960s, the Ballydehob area saw an influx of artists, writers and craftspeople, often referred to as 'blow-ins', and for a brief period a number of "hippy" communes were established in the area, latterly dubbed the "Ballydehob Bohemians".
+One house was decorated with painted flowers, becoming known as the "Flower House".
+This house, which included a shop, gallery and studios, was originally opened in 1968 by Christa Reichel and Norah Golden who together formed the Ballydehob Artists Ltd.

 Ballydehob lies within a tourist area in West Cork and has a number of guest-houses and private holiday homes.

 Festivals

 Festivals in Ballydehob include the Ballydehob Traditional Music Weekend (an annual traditional music, song, and dance festival), the Ballydehob Jazz Festival, Ballydehob Country Music Festival, Fastnet Maritime and Folk Festival, and West Cork Yoga Festival.
+The Ballydehob Summer Festival, which takes place in mid-August, includes a "turnip race".

 The 'Gathering of the Boats', or Cruinniu na mBad, also takes place annually with families meeting the flotilla of working boats and other traditional sailing vessels at Ballydehob Quay.

 Ballydehob Old Time Threshing & Vintage Weekend celebrates the historic traditions of rural Ireland and generally takes place over a weekend in October.

-Railway
+Transport

+Road

+The R592 road forms Main Street in village.
+The R592 joins N71 road by Ballydehob Bridge.
+By the N71 road, Bantry is 17 km to the north and Skibbereen 15 km to the east.

+Bus

+As at 2024 there are a few Bus Éireann services (and occasional Local Link services) to Bantry, Skibbereen and other nearby places.

+Rail

+There is no longer a station in or near Ballydehob.
+The nearest station is now in Killarney.

 On 6 September 1886 Ballydehob railway station opened on the narrow gauge Schull and Skibbereen Railway with a large sports event held in Ballydehob to mark the occasion.
 At the time there was a 15 m.p.h. speed limit on the railway.
 The line's 12 arch bridge dominates the Ballydehob estuary.
 Mounting losses, coal shortages and the arrival of buses and motor cars eventually brought the closure of the line.
 The final train ran on 27 January 1947 and the station finally closed altogether on 1 June 1953.
 Ballydehob was the main intermediate station on the railway.